-Jim Duffy -- that's me -- is a New York-based keyboard player, electric bassist, composer and session musician.
+Jim Duffy -- that's me -- is a New York-based composer, keyboard player, session musician and occasional electric bassist.

 Since 2000 or so, I have focused primarily on composing, recording and performing original instrumental music, mostly playing a mid-1960s Wurlitzer electric piano.
 My first album of original tunes -- I still call them albums -- was "Side One," which was released in 2004.
 My second album, "Mood Lit," was released in 2009.
 The third installment is in the works.

 In the 1980s, I co-founded and played bass guitar in the Boston band Rods and Cones, which was known for quirky grooves and for the unbridled performances of singer Chris Kelley.

-And new projects keep cropping up.
-I'm part of a group called Mitra Sumara.
-We play Persian pop music from the pre-revolutionary Iran, music from the 1960s and 1970s.
-The group is led by vocalist Yvette Perez, who has gained some expertise in Farsi language and music.
-Yvette has assembled an eight-piece group that is starting to shimmy-shammy from Brooklyn Bowl to the Kennedy Center.
+And I'm part of a group called Mitra Sumara.
+We perform Persian pop music from the pre-revolutionary Iran, music from the 1960s and 1970s.

 Again, thanks for visiting.
 Please have a look around, and a listen.